jayheavner/lock-manager/README.md

 1. Spin up another instance of node-red and secure the UI in that instance.
 2. Build some ghetto hack to secure the front end.

 I'm using the first option but I've included my *hack* which is a keypad that prevents usage until a code (defined in variables) is entered.
-The only problem with this is that it's server side which isn't terribly effective.
-There's a time-out (also defined in variables) that relocks the interface but anyone could access the interface during the period it's unlocked.
-I'm sure there's a better way of securing it.
+The only problem with this is that it's server side which isn't terribly effective (if it's unlocked, it's unlocked for everyone until it relocks).
+There's a time-out (also defined in variables) that relocks the interface.
+TO-DO Look at better ways to provide alternate security.